A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Theoretical Background

+In this article, we take a $d$-dimensional manifold $M$ as a smooth object of dimension $d$, embedded in a higher-dimensional \emph{ambient space} $\mathbb{R}^p$, thereby generalizing the notion of smooth curves and surfaces to arbitrary dimension $d$.
+Figure~\ref{fig:manifolds} illustrates several classical examples.

 Real-world datasets do not necessarily lie on any of the classical manifolds illustrated in Figure~\ref{fig:manifolds}.
-The strength of the manifold model is that it can describe much more general geometric structures beyond these familiar examples.
+The strength of the manifold model lies in its ability to describe far more general geometric structures beyond these familiar examples.
 What distinguishes a manifold $M$ from an arbitrary subset of $\mathbb{R}^p$ is that it possesses certain local (and global) properties.
-The most important of these is that $M$ is \emph{locally Euclidean}: every point $\symbfit{x}_0\in M$ has a neighborhood $U\subseteq M$ which can be described using only $d$ coordinates via a \emph{chart function}\footnote{A chart function is a map $\varphi$ that assigns to each point in a neighborhood on the manifold a unique point in $\mathbb{R}^d$.
-Chart functions provide a local coordinate system for each ``small region'' of the manifold, and the compatibility of these maps is what ensures the manifold is well defined.}, as illustrated in Figure~\ref{fig:chart}.

-In other words, although $M$ sits inside the higher-dimensional space $\mathbb{R}^p$ (and hence $\symbfit{x}_0\in\mathbb{R}^p$), it locally (i.e., for all points of $M$ around $\symbfit{x}_0$) resembles~$\mathbb{R}^d$ and can be parameterized by only~$d$ free variables.
-We call this integer $d$ the \emph{intrinsic dimension} of $M$, and $p$ its \emph{ambient dimension}.
-In practice, $p$ is known (as this is the dimension of the variables or features in the dataset), and $d$ usually needs to be estimated from the sample.
+The most important of these is that $M$ is \emph{locally Euclidean}: every point $\bm{x}_0 \in M$ has a neighborhood $U \subseteq M$ that can be described using only $d$ coordinates, as illustrated in Figure~\ref{fig:chart}.
+Consequently, although $M$ is embedded in the higher-dimensional space $\mathbb{R}^p$, it locally resembles $\mathbb{R}^d$ and can be parameterized by only $d$ free variables.
+We refer to this integer $d$ as the \emph{intrinsic dimension} of $M$, and to $p$ as its \emph{ambient dimension}.
+In the context of manifold dimension estimation, $p$ is known, while $d$ has to be inferred from the sample.

 Beyond the commonly adopted notion of intrinsic dimension $d$ introduced above, several alternative definitions of dimension exist.
 Some manifold dimension estimators are based on these alternative notions (e.g., \citet{camastra2002estimating}, \citet{bruske2002intrinsic}, \citet{bac2020local}) so we very briefly introduce them below.
 Notable examples include: